caroline-gschwend/Elevens/README.md

-# Elevens
+# Elevens Lab
-Elevens is the last Java lab in AP Computer Science using Java.
-All Activities have been finished including the optional Activities.
+Elevens is the last Java lab in AP Computer Science A. All activities have been finished including the optional activities.
+Feel free to contact me with any questions concerning Elevens or my code.
+Have fun!